The World Famous Cabot Trail

 The Cabot Trail winds around the northern end of Cape Breton Island.
 Drivers or hardy cyclists begin and end at many points in the circuit, but typically do so at the town of Baddeck.

-The Fortress of Louisbourg is an unexpected treasure for visitors to Cape Breton.
-One of the busiest harbors in North America during the 18th century and one of France’s key economic and military centers in the New World, today the Fortress of Louisbourg is North America’s largest historical reconstruction.
+An unexpected treasure for visitors to Cape Breton.
+One of the busiest harbors in North America during the 18th century and a key economic and military center in the New World.
+Visit the Fortress of Louisbourg is North America’s largest historical reconstruction.

 Surrounded by the Atlantic Ocean, Cape Breton waters are some of the best places to catch sight of a whale or go on an organized tour, in Cheticamp.

-If you like lobster, you can eat it morning, noon, and night in Cape Breton.
-Lobster is caught fresh daily in Cape Breton May through July.
-You'll see lobster dinner signs across the island.
+If you like lobster, you can eat it morning, noon, and night here in Cape Breton.
+Lobster is fresh daily.
+You'll see lobster dinner signs across the island, especially along the coast.